ayushsingh257/Cygnal/README.md

 - **Component Demo**: `HeaderScanner` and `WhoisLookup` components render dynamically with real-time data, e.g., security header status for `https://poki.com`.

 ### Status: ✅ Completed on June 21, 2025

+## ✅ Phase 18: Session Log Tracking + Export

+This phase introduces session-wide logging of all scans performed by the analyst.
+Each tool invocation (header scan, WHOIS, metadata, image search) is stored with:

+- Tool name
+- Input used
+- Timestamp of execution
+- Full result (JSON or raw)

+### Features:
+- 🕒 Real-time session log stored in in-memory state
+- 📤 Export as `cygnal_session_log.json` or `cygnal_session_log.csv`
+- 🧠 Analyst can review, archive, or submit logs with reports
+- 🧾 Supports long sessions with multiple tools in use

+### Screenshot:
+🖼️ `screenshots/session-logging-ui-20250625.png`

+### Status: ✅ Completed